Code-Institute-Submissions/tgc07-project01/README.md

 All testing was done manually.
 The following tests were performed:

 1. [Menu](https://andrewsui.github.io/tgc07-project01/menu.html):
-  - Verified image slideshow keeps looping for as long as website was left open and displays as expected.
+  - Verified image slideshow keeps looping for as long as website was left open and displayed as expected.

 2. [Find us](https://andrewsui.github.io/tgc07-project01/find-us.html):
   - Verified that embedded map was able to be interacted with and the "view larger map" link successfully opened Google Maps in a new tab.

 3. [About](https://andrewsui.github.io/tgc07-project01/about.html):
-  - Verified that embedded YouTube video plays as expected.
+  - Verified that embedded YouTube video played as expected.

 4. [Contact](https://andrewsui.github.io/tgc07-project01/contact.html) page:
-  - Tried to submit the empty form and verified that an error message about the required fields appears.
+  - Tried to submit the empty form and verified that an error message about the required fields appeared.
-  - Tried to submit the form with an invalid email address and verified that a relevant error message appears.
+  - Tried to submit the form with an invalid email address and verified that a relevant error message appeared.
   - Tried to submit the form with all inputs valid and verified that the user is redirected to a page displaying a thank you message.

 5. Navbar links:
-  - All navbar links were checked to verify they link to the correct pages.
+  - All navbar links were checked to verify they linked to the correct pages.

 6. Telephone number for the bakery on all pages:
   - Verified that the link successfuly redirected phone call app on mobile device.